bluecure/_mild/README.md

-#_mild
+#Mild

-Hi, This is `_mild` a WordPress Theme Boilerplate, with a couple of extras.
+Hi, This is `Mild` a WordPress Theme Starter based off `_s`, with a couple of extras.

-Anyone is welcome to use this, however this is a work in progress and things may break.
+Anyone is welcome to use this, however this is a work in progress and can break at anytime.
 [Underscores](http://github.com/Automattic/_s) or [Roots](http://github.com/roots/roots) might be more useful.

-####_mild includeds:
+####Mild includeds:
 * Standard templates
 * Custom styles
 * Custom functions